rhk7913/archlinux.github.io/index.md

 Command (m for help): n
 Partition type: p
 Partition number: 1
-First sector: default option (2048)
-Last sector: +500M
+First sector: default (may need to manually type out the number) Last sector: +500M
 Command (m for help): t
 Hex code or alias (type L to list all): EF